rust-lang/book/nostarch/chapter14.md

 the others.

-Cargo has two main profiles: the `dev` profile Cargo uses when you run `cargo build` and the `release` profile Cargo uses when you run `cargo build --release`.
+Cargo has two main profiles: the `dev` profile Cargo uses when you run `cargo build`, and the `release` profile Cargo uses when you run `cargo build --release`.
 The `dev` profile is defined with good defaults for development, and the `release` profile has good defaults for release builds.